Mediation Skills for Everyday Life

 It's all or nothing.
 My way or the highway.
 These are examples of entrenched attitudes that we all have to confront.
 Recognizing patterns in a conflict is an ubuntu-based skill that will help us find a more connected way to listen, problem solve, and find common ground.

-Click on the links above to watch our introduction video, listen to a Podcast on “The Science of Productive Conflict” and read an article about how to work with someone who creates unnecessary conflict.
+Click on the links above to watch our introduction video, listen to a Podcast on “The Science of Productive Conflict” and read “Dispute Resolution and Mediation” from Eric Sirotkin's book, Labor & Employment in New Mexico.
 Once you integrate these patterns, you can move on to how to create a dialogue with people in conflict.

 Part 2: Shifting a conflict toward resolution